sensu/sensu-go-workshop/lessons/operator/03/README.md

 The default view that will be opened when navigating to a namespace is the event list view.
 A filter is applied to this view by default to show only events with a "non-passing" status (i.e. `event.check.state != 0-`).
 The event list view provides a number of options for filtering and sorting the list by event status, related entities, and more.
+Select one or more events in the event list view to take bulk actions like resolving or silencing the event(s).

 ![The event list view](/docs/img/lessons/operator/03-04-event-list-view.png)

 _**Figure 4:** the event list view.
 Note the default filter applied here (`event.check.state != 0`)._

+Selecting an event from the event list view will take you to the event detail view, which provides information about the event including the status, timeline, output, number of occurrences, event metadata (labels and annotations), related check configuration (if the event was produced by a service check), and the associated entity details.

 ![The event detail view](/docs/img/lessons/operator/03-05-event-detail-view.png)